austingebauer/go-lru-cache/README.md

 ### Behavior

 `go-lru-cache` will begin to evict the least recently used key/value pair when it has reached its given capacity.

 Calls to both `Get()` and `Put()` count as usage of a given key/value pair.

+If an `onEvicted` function has been passed into `NewCache()` during construction, then the function will be called with the evicted key/value pair every time an eviction occurs.

 ## Contributing